sourcegraph/handbook/content/departments/engineering/teams/code-insights/processes.md

 ### Fortnightly iteration planning

 Every two weeks, usually on the Thursday before the next iteration begins, we hold an iteration planning.
-This is a sync meeting to triage new issues for priority, review the priority of issues that are still in progress, and review the priority of issues already in the upcoming pipeline.
+This is a sync meeting to triage new issues according to priority, review the priority of issues that are still in progress, and review the priority of issues already in the upcoming pipeline.

 The goal of the meeting is to produce a sorted priority of issues such that each column is entirely more important than the last.